tin-feather/TinFeather/posts/on-the-idea-of-the-tin-feather/index.rst

 But programmers know algorithms; they are our bread and butter.
 We apply them to solve our problems and we adapt them to attack similar ones.
-If Tin Feathers worked as an icon, its greatest benefit might not be raising awarness of one particular problem, but in serving as a known solution |--| a proof of concept
+If Tin Feathers worked as an icon, its greatest benefit might not be raising awareness of one particular problem, but in serving as a known solution |--| a proof of concept
-|--| demonstraing how to mobilize the programming community, their skills, and
+|--| demonstrating how to mobilize the programming community, their skills, and
 their talents in tackling the many serious issues the world faces today.
 This convinced me that the Tin Feathers programme was worth pursuing.